nielskrijger/logger/README.md

 # Logger

+A small wrapper around the [Winston loggly](https://github.com/winstonjs/winston-loggly) library.

-**NOTE**: this library is not very customizable nor will it be, it's intent is to provide a standard for my projects.
+**NOTE**: this library is not very customizable nor will it be, its intent is to serve as a standard for my projects.

 # Install